harinathselvaraj/linear_regression_and_gradient_boosting_machine/README.md

 # Linear Regression and Gradient Boosting Machine
-Comparison of Linear Regression and Gradient Machine models
+Comparison of Linear Regression and Gradient Boosting Machine models